12Sapphire/12Sapphire.github.io/README.md

 # This is a Portfolio

 ## Introduction
 Hi!
 I’m F.A.
 (Those are only the initials.).
 This portfolio will contain my projects, which are mostly about coding and electronics.
-Hopefully I can make this the most fun programming portfolio you’ve seen!
+Hopefully I can make this the best programming portfolio you’ve seen!

 ### About me
 I started when I was 9.
 I used a software called P5.js.
 It's like JavaScript but is used for art and education.